 Specialized solutions through SDKs from Qualcomm that are enabled from the Android BSP on Inforce 6640 SBC:

 1. What is Inforce 6640™ SBC?

-2. Does Inforce offer other form factors based on the Qualcomm Snapdragon 820 processor?
+2. Does Inforce offer other form factors based on the Qualcomm Snapdragon 820 (APQ8096) processor?

 Yes.
-Inforce offers a SoM in an ultra-small form factor of 28mm x 50mm and a development kit that includes this SoM and a full-fledged development carrier board (Inforce 6601 Development Kit).
-Please refer to the link http://www.inforcecomputing.com/products/development-kits/qualcomm-snapdragon-820-inforce-6601-development-kit for more details on this product.
+Inforce offers a SoM in an ultra-small form factor of 28mm x 50mm and a reference design that includes this SoM and a full-fledged development carrier board (Inforce 6601 Reference Design).
+Please refer to the link https://www.inforcecomputing.com/products/reference-designs/qualcomm-snapdragon-820-inforce-6601-reference-design for more details on this product.